-All bonds and interest shall be payable as provided by ordinance, charter and law.
-The bonds and the coupons evidencing interest upon the bonds shall be executed as provided by ordinance.
+All bonds and interest shall be payable as provided by ordinance, eCharter and law.

 5.505 Special Assessment Borrowing

 The City may raise money by borrowing in anticipation of the payments from special assessments for the purpose of defraying costs of the improvement for which the assessment was levied.
 Such borrowing shall not exceed the assessments made to complete the whole work, nor shall such borrowing be made until after the special assessment roll has been confirmed.
 The City may pledge the full faith and credit of the City for the payment of such borrowing.